 5 Reasons You Need an Office Shed, Plus Tips On How To Set Yours Up

 Home offices and office sheds have been a big trend for years, as technology has allowed more and more people to work from home.
-With the 2020 – 2021 pandemic, working from home became an even bigger trend, with hundreds of thousands of Americans who usually work in offices working from home.
+With the Coronavirus pandemic, working from home became an even bigger trend, with hundreds of thousands of Americans who usually work in offices, working from home.
 What’s more interesting is that many of those Americans don’t necessarily want to go back to the workplace, this model is working quite well for them.

 If you’re employed as a security guard who works out of a security shack on premises, the possibility of working from home is not an option for you.
 But for the majority of Americans, working from home isn’t just a trend, it can be a productivity booster.
 Research is showing that not only do people enjoy working from home, once they get used to it, but they also feel that it makes them more productive.
 This is partly because of the time saved getting ready for work, commuting both ways, having fewer meetings, and not engaging in chatter around the water cooler.
 Sure, there are negatives to working at home as well, but the fact is that working from home is bigger than ever, and likely that trend is here to stay.